zabbix/zabbix-patches/README.md

 ## Available patches

+Please, vote for ZBXNEXT you're using or just care about - that could help to solve them \ move these patches to upstream.

 ### Zabbix 2.4

 [ZBXNEXT-543](https://support.zabbix.com/browse/ZBXNEXT-543): Adds an option to clear items and triggers while using hosts and templates window on template page.